 The Mount Prospect Fire Department began as a volunteer organization in 1913.
 Unlike many area fire departments Mount Prospect still maintains this volunteer group, now called Paid-On-Call (POC) since they receive a nominal amount for their service.
 The Department currently has 16 residents serving as POC members who meet every week to train and run drills.
 POC firefighters support the Department during major incidents and volunteer their time at public education events such as the Children’s Fire Safety Festival, Open House and 4th of July parade/fireworks.
-No additional POC members are currently needed.

 For more information, contact POC Deputy Chief Mark Fedor via e-mail.